Home | Browse Topics | Criminal & traffic law | The criminal courts | How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 Can I represent myself in court?

 You are entitled to represent yourself in court.
-However you do need to be confident in your ability to prepare and manage your case through the whole court process.
-The Ministry of Justice has various brochures to assist you.
+However, you do need to be confident in your ability to prepare and manage your case through the whole court process.
+The Ministry of Justice has various brochures to assist you as well as information on its website.

 Getting help from a lawyer